 Since the arrival of the pandemic, delivery turnaround times have shortened to unprecedented levels.
 Same-day and overnight deliveries are now an expectation, so flexibility around deliveries is tough, but it can have a significant impact on your freight rates.
 When planning for deliveries, it’s imperative to optimize routes, reduce idle time for drivers and try to increase deliveries to specific locations (instead of multiple stops per week).

-Working with an experienced 3PL can help with creating opportunities for flexibility and speed.
+Working with an experienced third-party logistics (3PL) can help with creating opportunities for flexibility and speed.
 Identifying areas that could be more efficient and increasing speed through route optimization are just a few factors that logistics providers can help improve, increasing your delivery speed and saving you money.

 2. WEIGHT AND DENSITY OF THE SHIPMENTS